CBA2011/WASABIQtGui/README.txt

 - *.emo_pad
 - *.se
 These file(types) can be found in the source folder alongsight all the other sources.

+In case of a linux environment, I found that the "WASABIGuiQt" executable seems to expect the WASABIEngine library in "/usr/lib" (as the output of "ldd WASABIGuiQt" told me).
+Thus, after manually copying the library (together with the symbolic links, "sudo cp lib* /usr/lib") to that folder, the Gui runs fine.
+Sorry for this inconvenience.
+If anybody nows how to automate/fix this, please let me now.

 2. Documentation
 I used doxygen to compile an html documentation from the source code.
 It can be found in